Are you an INFJ empath?

 Do you absorb the emotions of the people around you even when their emotions are unexpressed?

-Are you aware of what is happening in other people’s body, especially when they have a physical ailment?
+Are you aware of what is happening in other people’s bodies, especially when they have a physical ailment?

 Do you know when someone is lying to you or hiding something from you?